 __utmz Cookie – Cookie __utmz monitors the HTTP Referrer and notes where a visitor arrived from, with the referrer siloed into type (Search engine (organic or cpc), direct, social and unaccounted).
 From the HTTP Referrer the __utmz Cookie also registers, what keyword generated the visit plus geolocation data.
 This cookie lasts six months.
 In tracking terms this Cookie is perhaps the most important as it will tell you about your traffic and help with conversion information such as what source / medium / keyword to attribute for a Goal Conversion.

 __utmv Cookie – Google __utmv Cookie lasts “forever”.
-It is a persistant cookie.
+It is a persistent cookie.
 It is used for segmentation, data experimentation and the __utmv works hand in hand with the __utmz cookie to improve cookie targeting capabilities

 We use a third party provider, Campaign Monitor, to deliver e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.